 Practical info on all-inclusive resorts in Croatia:

-- Like hotels, the best place to book all-inclusive resort is Booking.com website.
+- Like hotels, the best place to book an all-inclusive resort is the Booking.com website.

-- Croatian all-inclusive resorts often have early booking offers until end of February, or mid-March.
+- Croatian all-inclusive resorts often have early booking offers until the end of February or mid-March.
 Book early to secure the best price.

 - Some all-inclusive resorts, like Valamar Girandella Maro Suites, or TUI Family Life Bellevue, only offer rooms on their own website, and not through online travel agencies like Expedia, or Booking.

-Jobs are scarce in Croatia, salaries are small, and costs of living are high.
+Good jobs are scarce in Croatia, salaries are small, and the costs of living are high.
 This is the reason why so many people turn their homes into rental units.

-Holiday apartments in Croatiawould be my choice of accommodation in Croatia.
-You often get a chance to meet people and learn a little bit more about country you are visiting.
+Holiday apartments in Croatia would be my choice of accommodation in Croatia.
+When you rent a holiday apartment in Croatia, you often get a chance to meet locals and learn a little bit more about the country you are visiting.

 - You get much more space for your money